-Don’t wait, See your dentist today and find out if you are one of the 70% who are at risk not only of losing their teeth, but also of the dire health consequences of periodontal disease.
+Don’t wait, see your dentist today and find out if you are one of the 70% who are at risk not only of losing their teeth, but also experiencing the dire health consequences of periodontal disease.

-One horrible disease found in our aging population is Alzheimer’s dementia.
+One horrible disease found in our aging population is Alzheimer’s disease.
 Almost everyone knows somebody who is or has been affected.
 The results of Alzheimer’s are frightening.

 So, what does Alzheimer’s have to do with oral health?
 According to Herbert B Allen, Rina M. Allawh, and Kavita Goyalfrom the Drexel University College of Medicine, a lot.
 (Curr Neurobiol 2018: 9(1): 29-32):

 “The key pathological finding on routine bright field microscopy of Alzheimer’s disease brains are the presence of Spirochetes, ....”(Spirochetes are a class of bacteria.)
 The authors go on to detail how they think the cascade of events from the Spirochetal infection affects the brain tissues.
 The look of Alzheimer’s brains and tertiary syphilitic dementia brains are like mirror images of each other, the authors report.

 “The spirochetes (bacteria) involved are oral treponema (T. denticola as representative), Borrellia burgdorferi (the cause of Lyme disease), and T.pallidum, the etiologic agent in syphilis.

 ”In post mortem studies, over 90% of Alzheimer’s patients' brains show evidence of spirochetes.
 This was reported by Judith Miklossy in the “Journal of Neuroinflammation,” August 4, 2011.